Colts secondary in shambles after 38-27 Week 8 loss to Saints

-INDIANAPOLIS — Evident issues in the Indianapolis secondary led to its third consecutive defeat in Sunday’s 38-27 loss to the New Orleans Saints.
+INDIANAPOLIS — Evident issues in the Indianapolis Colts secondary led to a third consecutive defeat in Sunday’s 38-27 loss to the New Orleans Saints.

-Colts seventh-round pick Jaylon Jones moved up the depth chart and started alongside Tony Brown Jr., who made the fifth start of his career.
-As the nearest defender, Brown allowed sevencatches on seven targets for 187 receiving yards and a touchdown.
+Colts seventh-round pick Jaylon Jones moved up the depth chart and started at cornerback opposite Tony Brown Jr., who made the fifth start of his six-year career.
+As the nearest defender, Brown allowed seven catches on seven targets for 187 receiving yards and a touchdown.

 The volatile carousel in the Colts thin secondary has changed drastically since Dallis Flowers and Darrell Baker Jr. were named the starting cornerback duo before the preseason opener.
 Flowers tore his Achilles tendon in the Week 4 home loss against the Los Angeles Rams.
 Baker lost playing time as a healthy scratch for a month after a porous performance in the season opener and did not play a single defensive snap in Sunday’s loss.